hyosung11/Launch-School/Courses/journal.md

 09:35 Revising and reorganizing the written study guide for the interview.

 09:42 I need to take a short break and check on the kids.

+10:08 Time for board games with the kids.